-A Note on Reciprocity
+Current Fees & A Note on Reciprocity

-As of October 2024: The current sliding fee scale for one on one work is $40-$120 for a 1-hour session*
+As of October 2025: The current sliding fee scale for one-on-one work will be $100-$200 for a session.

-The nature of my guide work comes from models of community and care, and thus often feels in contrast and tension with traditional capitalistic models of business transaction.
+The nature of my work comes from models of community and care, and thus often feels in contrast and tension with traditional capitalistic models of business transaction.

 In this way I seek to work with clients and families of clients on an agreed upon system of reciprocity that feels sustainable to both parties, and recognizes that we do live in a social system where money is a highly essential resource that provides sustainability.